loxilb-io/loxilbdocs/docs/index.md

 ## Background
 loxilb started as a project to ease deployments of cloud-native/kubernetes workloads for the edge.
 When we deploy services in public clouds like AWS/GCP, the services becomes easily accessible or exported to the outside world.
 The public cloud providers, usually by default, associate load-balancer instances for incoming requests to these services to ensure everything is quite smooth.

 However, for on-prem and edge deployments, there is no *service type - external load balancer* provider by default.
-For a long time, **MetalLB** originating from Google was the only choice for the needy.
+For a long time, **MetalLB** was the only choice for the needy.
 But edge services are a different ball game altogether due to the fact that there are so many exotic protocols in play like GTP, SCTP, SRv6 etc and integrating everything into a seamlessly working solution has been quite difficult.

 loxilb dev team was approached by many people who wanted to solve this problem.
 As a first step to solve the problem, it became apparent that networking stack provided by Linux kernel, although very solid,  really lacked the development process agility to quickly provide support for a wide variety of permutations and combinations of protocols and stateful load-balancing on them.
 Our search led us to the awesome tech developed by the Linux community - eBPF.
 The flexibility to introduce new functionality into the OS Kernel as a safe sandbox program was a complete fit to our design philosophy.
 It also does not need any dedicated CPU cores which makes it perfect for designing energy-efficient edge architectures.